 - (1) The best execution obligation in Part 4 of the Instrument does not apply to an ATS that is registered as a dealer provided that it is carrying on business as a marketplace and is not handling any client orders other than accepting them to allow them to execute on the system.
 However, the best execution obligation does otherwise apply to an ATS acting as an agent for a client. - (2) Section 4.2 of the Instrument requires a dealer or adviser to make reasonable efforts to achieve best execution (the most advantageous execution terms reasonably available under the circumstances) when acting for a client.
-The obligation applies to all securities. - (3) Although what constitutes "best execution" varies depending on the particular circumstances, to meet the "reasonable efforts" test, a dealer or adviser should be able to demonstrate that it has, and has abided by, its policies and procedures that (i) require it to follow the client's instructions and the objectives set, and (ii) outline a process designed to achieve best execution.
+The obligation applies to all securities. - (3) Although wWhat constitutes "best execution" varies-will vary depending on the particular circumstances, and is subject to a "reasonable efforts" test that does not require achieving best execution for each and every toorder.
+To meet the "reasonable efforts" test, a dealer or adviser should be able to demonstrate that it has, and has abided by, its-policies and procedures that (i) require it to follow the client's instructions and the objectives set, and (ii) outline a the process it has designed toward the objective of achievinge best execution.
 The policies and procedures should describe how the dealer or adviser evaluates whether best execution was obtained and should be regularly and rigorously reviewed.
 The policies outlining the obligations of the dealer or adviser will be dependent on the role it is playing in an execution.
 For example, in making reasonable efforts to achieve best execution, the dealer should consider the client's instructions and a number of factors, including the client's investment objectives and the dealer's knowledge of markets and trading patterns.
 An adviser should consider a number of factors, including assessing a particular client's requirements or portfolio objectives, selecting appropriate dealers and marketplaces and monitoring the results on a regular basis.
-In addition, if an adviser is directly accessing a marketplace, the factors to be considered by dealers may also be applicable. - (4) Where securities listed on a Canadian exchange or quoted on a Canadian quotation and trade reporting system are inter-listed either within Canada or on a foreign exchange or quotation and trade reporting system, in making reasonable efforts to achieve best execution, the dealer should assess whether it is appropriate to consider all marketplaces upon which the security is listed or quoted and where the security is traded, both within and outside of Canada.
+In addition, if an adviser is directly accessing a marketplace, the factors to be considered by dealers may also be applicable.